etendosoftware/docs/docs/developer-guide/etendo-mobile/tutorials/example-subapplication-using-etendo-rx.md

 #### Home
   - This is the main screen of the subapplication.
 It will show a list of products.
 Also, it will allow us to edit and remove a product, find a product by name and navigate to the detail of a product.
-  - The route to this screen is `src/screens/home/index.tsx`.
+  - The route to this screen is `src/screens/home/index.tsx` and it can be consulted on the [Github repository](https://github.com/etendosoftware/subapp-product/blob/develop/src/screens/home/index.tsx).

 **Key Components:**